 Hollywood Road – Simply hop off the bus at the Po Yan Street; Hollywood Road stop and you will be in the right area.

 #4 Tsim Sha Tsui

 What’s There and Why Visit

-Tsim Sha Tsui is one of the top destinations in Hong Kong for tourists.
+Tsim Sha Tsui is one of the top destinations for tourists and a popular place for those wondering where to stay in Hong Kong.
 Whether you want to go on a high-budget shopping tour or explore one of the museums in the area, this neighbourhood has something that will easily become a highlight of your vacation.
 You can rest assured you’ll find the best hotels in Hong Kong to kick your feet up at the end of the day.